How to align your marketing with your business goals using OKRs

 What are OKRs?

 OKRs (objectives and key results) are a goal-setting framework that helps you focus on outcomes, not just tasks.
+It's a simple framework for defining what you want to achieve, how you'll measure success, and how different departments align around the same outcomes.

 • Objective: What you want to achieve by a specific time